Cameron Brink: WNBA

 Brink was selected as the second pick of the 2024 WNBA draft by the Los Angeles Sparks.
-Cameron Brink made her WNBA professional debut on May 4, 2024 in the Sparks' first pre-season game.
-The game was held at Rogers Place in Edmonton, Alberta as the league's annual Canada Game.
-Brink went on to start for the Los Angeles Sparks in the 84–79 win against the Seattle Storm.
+She made her WNBA professional debut on May 4, 2024 in the Sparks' first pre-season game.
+The game was held at Rogers Place in Edmonton, Alberta, as the league's annual Canada Game.
+Brink went on to start for the Sparks in the 84–79 win against the Seattle Storm.
 In her first official game, she accrued 11 points, three rebounds and two blocks in 20 minutes.
 On June 18, 2024, Brink exited the Sparks' 79–70 loss against the Connecticut Sun in the first quarter after suffering an apparent leg injury.
-The next day, it was announced Brink suffered a torn ACL, prematurely ending her season.
+The next day, it was announced that she had suffered a torn ACL, prematurely ending her season.

-On July 29, 2025, Brink returned from her injury to play a home game against the Las Vegas Aces, playing 14 minutes and securing 5 points, 3 rebounds and 1 assist.
+On July 29, 2025, Brink returned from her injury for a home game against the Las Vegas Aces, playing 14 minutes and securing 5 points, 3 rebounds and 1 assist.
 Brink played 19 games during the 2025 season, averaging 12.8 minutes, 5.1 points and 4.3 rebounds per game.
-Additionally, she led her team in 2.4 blocks per game.
-In a mid-season interview, Brink said about her injury: “I’m still figuring it out.
-I think I’ve gotten through the hard part, but it’s really hard, the acclimating.
+In a mid-season interview, Brink said of her injury: "I'm still figuring it out.
+I think I've gotten through the hard part, but it's really hard, the acclimating.
 Everything is so fast.
 And you are just always a little scared in your mind.
-I don’t feel as athletic, but I know I’ll get there.
-I have moments when I feel great, and sometimes I feel like I’m floating on offense, a little unsure about what I’m doing, but my coaching staff has been amazing.”
+I don't feel as athletic, but I know I'll get there.
+I have moments when I feel great, and sometimes I feel like I'm floating on offense, a little unsure about what I'm doing, but my coaching staff has been amazing."

 Unrivaled

 On December 17, 2024, Brink signed a multiyear deal with the Lunar Owls for the inaugural 2025 season of Unrivaled, the women’s 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 However, Brink did not play during the 2025 season due to her knee injury.

-On November 5th, 2025, it was announced that Brink had been drafted by Breeze BC for the 2026 Unrivaled season.
+On November 5, 2025, it was announced that Brink had been drafted by Breeze BC for the 2026 Unrivaled season.